Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 ### `POST /dictionaries/queries` <a id="setQueries"/>

 <div class="info-badge">
 Sets the cluster queries.
 The specified queries will be set immediately on all active workers.
-On currently inactive workers the queries will be set when they become available.
+On currently inactive workers, the queries will be set when they become available.
 Resources that do not exist on a worker will be ignored by this worker.
 If setting the queries on a worker fails, it will not be reattempted.</div>

 * *Query params*: none;
 * *Request body*: a JSON map where the keys in the map are pipeline resource names (gazetteer/metadata), the values are the respective queries for each resource;